Asking Prices for Properties up £6,000 on Pre-Lockdown Averages

 Asking Prices Predominantly Paid

 Another interesting finding from the report was that Rightmove revealed that a surprising proportion of buyers are demonstrating willingness to pay almost full prices.
 Even in the midst of a period of economic uncertainty, the average homebuyer in June is negotiating a 2.3% discount which is much better than the 3.4% recorded in February, prior to the lockdown.
+Find out how much a mortgage would cost you using our UK mortgage calculator.

 “England is getting moving again,” Rightmove reported.